ufal/npfl129/exam/questions.md

-- Considering a single-layer MLP with $D$ input neurons, a ReLU hidden layer with $H$ units and a softmax output layer with $K$ units, write down the formulas of the gradient of all the MLP parameters (two weight matrices and two bias vectors), assuming input $\boldsymbol x$, target $t$ and negative log likelihood loss.
+- Considering a single-layer MLP with $D$ input neurons, a ReLU hidden layer with $H$ units and a softmax output layer with $K$ units, write down the explicit formulas of the gradient of all the MLP parameters (two weight matrices and two bias vectors), assuming input $\boldsymbol x$, target $t$ and negative log likelihood loss.
 [10]